Amīnah al-Saʿīd

 Amīnah al-Saʿīd also known as Amīnah Saʻīd (1914–1995; أمينة السعيد) was an Egyptian journalist and women's rights activist.
 She founded Egypt's first women's magazine and was the first woman magazine editor in the Middle East.

 Biography

-Saʿīd was born on 20 January 1914 in Cairo, Egypt.
+Saʿīd was born on 20 January 1914 in Asyut, Egypt.
 She joined the youth wing of the Egyptian Feminist Union at the age of 14.
 She was among the first women to attend Fuad I University in 1931.
 She earned a degree in English literature in 1935.
 Saʿīd was opposed to veiling and played tennis in public without a veil.
 She joined the news magazine Al-Musawar as a columnist.
+She published a novel titled al-Jamiha ("The Defiant Woman") in the 1950s.

-Saʿīd founded Hawaa in 1954.
-She was among the earliest full-time female journalists in the country.
+Saʿīd founded Hawaa in 1954 under one of the biggest publishing companies, Dar al-Hilal.
+She was among the earliest full-time female journalists in the country and even becoming an elected member in the council of Reporters' Syndicate.
 From 1958 to 1969 she was secretary general of the Pan-Arab League Women's Union.
 She became editor of Al-Musawar in 1973.
 From 1976 to 1985 she chaired the magazine's publishing group.

 Saʿīd died of cancer at age 81 on 13 August 1995 in Cairo.

+Public and Career Life

+Al-Saʿīd engagement with feminism began early in her life.
+In 1929, at the age of 15, she met Huda Sha'arawi during a visit to the Shubra Secondary School of Girls.
+In 1933, al-Saʿīd contributed the Egyptian Feminist Union (EFU) by co-founding Shaqiqat (Sisters).
+Before her advocacy began, al-Saʿīd had been an avid critic of Duriya Shafiq, who supported and was a role model for the new political regime.
+This was an organization that represented he younger generation of the EFU and it was made up of mainly upper-class and middle-class women who graduation from the newly established government secondary schools.
+Despite her alignment with liberal feminism, Al-Saʿīd did not join the National Feminist Party or the Daughter of the Nile organizations but rather stayed loyal to the EFU.

+Al-Saʿīd also played an important role in the feminist struggle for political rights.
+In February 1951, she supported Doria Shack's mass rally to pressure Parliament for women's suffrage.
+After the 1952 revolution, Shafik continued advocating for women's political rights and even staged a hunger strike in 1954; Al-Saʿīd endorsed this through her platform as a journalist.
+She delivered lectures and wrote many editorials in Hawaa.
+In a 1955 article, she argued that democracy required female political participation and even asserted that women, as taxpayers, deserved the right to vote.